psanghvi17/Dangan/CAPROVER_DEPLOYMENT.md

 # CapRover Deployment Guide

-This guide explains how to deploy the Dangan application using CapRover.
+This guide explains how to deploy the Dangan application using CapRover with a single captain-definition file.

 ## Prerequisites

 1. CapRover server set up and running
-2. Domain names configured for your applications
+2. Domain name configured for your application
 3. Database (PostgreSQL) accessible from your CapRover server

 ## Deployment Steps